design-automation/mobius-sim-funcs/documentation/pattern.md

 The `num_positions` parameter specifies the total number of positions to be generated on the arc.

 The `arc_angle` specifies the angle of the arc, in radians.
-Angles start at thet X-axis of the origin plane and move in a counter-clockwise direction.
+Angles start at the X-axis of the origin plane and move in a counter-clockwise direction.
 Two angles are needed to define an arc, a `start_angle` and `end_angle`.
 The angles may be positive or negative, and may be greater than `2*PI` or smaller than `-2*PI`.